-- screen allows the parallel execution of multiple shell on the same terminal - screen sessions are persistent after being detached from the terminal - A screen session can be resumed later to check on the progress of a process etc.
+- screen allows the parallel execution of multiple shell on the same terminal. - screen sessions are persistent after being detached from the terminal. - A screen session can be resumed later to check on the progress of a process etc. - tmux and byobu are two other popular screen multiplexers.